-Lawyers rely on digital data, medical records, and scene photos to establish duty, breach, causation, and damages.
-For a detailed roadmap of the lawsuit process, see Semi‑Truck Accident Lawsuits Explained.
+Because trucking accidents involve federal safety rules, commercial insurance layers, and corporate defendants, proving negligence requires far more documentation than in passenger vehicle cases.
+Lawyers rely on preserved digital data, medical records, and crash-scene evidence to establish duty, breach, causation, and damages.
+For a step-by-step overview of how evidence fits into the broader legal process, see Semi‑Truck Accident Lawsuits Explained.

 Evidence in Semi‑Truck Accident Cases: Why It Matters and How This Guide Helps